Jeff1n03/chip-8/README.md

 # Prerequisites
 - a POSIX-compliant system
-- `git` (optional)
+- `git`
 - `make`
 - `gcc` (C11 compatible)
     > Note that `gcc` is a symbolic link to `clang` **on macOS**.
 This is not an issue as long as `clang` is C11 compatible.
 - [SDL2 **with developer files**](https://wiki.libsdl.org/SDL2/Installation)
 # Installation
 ## macOS and Linux
-1. [Clone this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) **or** download it as a ZIP file and unzip it.
-2. **In a terminal emulator**, navigate to the directory where this repository was either cloned or unzipped, and run `cd chip-8 && make && sudo make install && cd .. && rm -rf chip-8`
+**In a terminal emulator**, run `git clone https://github.com/Jeff1n03/chip-8.git && cd chip-8 && make && sudo make install && cd .. && rm -rf chip-8`
 ## Windows
 [Install WSL](https://learn.microsoft.com/en-us/windows/wsl/install), and follow the above instructions.